noi-techpark/com.opendatahub.api.gtfs/README.md

 Goal is to provide a single access point where Open Data Hub users can discover and download GTFS files and some metadata related to them

+The API is a simple storage-less frontend to GTFS files hosted somewhere else (primarily on a S3 bucket)

 API proposal can be found [here](https://github.com/noi-techpark/it.bz.opendatahub.api.mobility-ninja/discussions/34)

 ## Installation